PERIOD PRODUCT NEEDS

 Did you know?

-Without access to tampons and pads, some are forced to use make-shift alternatives and are at increased risk for health complications.
+Many are forced to use make-shift alternatives and are at increased risk for health complications.

 How Can You Help #EndPeriodPoverty?

 Host a drive – You can host a period supply drive!
 Contact us at firstname.lastname@example.org for help getting started.